knightempire/Fruits-Classification-App-with-Custom-TensorFlow/README.md

-# Image Classification App with Custom TensorFlow Model
+# Fruit Classification App with Custom TensorFlow Model

 This repository contains an image classification application that classifies fruits using a custom TensorFlow model.
 We have implemented and compared two models for this task: a Convolutional Neural Network (CNN) and MobileNetV2.